NETWAYS/foreman-training/configmanagement/03_puppet.md

 * Enable Puppet and install the Foreman and Smart Proxy plugins to integrate it
 * Place Puppet modules found in "/home/training" on host.localdomain into "/etc/puppetlabs/code/environments/production" on foreman.localdomain
-* Import the Puppet classes in Foreman using "Configure > Classes"
+* Import the Puppet classes in Foreman using "Configure > Puppet ENC > Classes"

 #### Optional: